-After a long, scorching summer, your heater system needs to be properly maintained to ensure it continues to blow out fresh air in your home for you and your family this autumn.
+After a long, scorching summer, your heater system needs to be properly maintained to ensure it continues to run efficiency for you and your family this autumn.
 Without proper, regular maintenance, your heating system could suffer from preventable, costly repairs down the road.
-Read on for four tips to keep your heating unit running in tip top shape all season long.
+Read on for four tips to keep your heating unit running efficiently all season long.

 Contaminants are brought into your home through a multitude of entry points, including your outdoor unit.
 These contaminants build up in your vents and can cause your family to begin to sneeze and cough more, especially after a high pollen season.

 To clean your outdoor HVAC unit, use your hose to spray off any debris.
 Then, spray the unit with a coil cleaner.
 You can purchase this at most hardware stores.
 After 15 or so minutes, the coil cleaner will dissolve the dirt off of your HVAC system.
 At this point, you can rinse your system off with a hose.

 To clean your ducts, you can use a vacuum to clean our any additional dirt or dust that has built up in your system.
 However, for the best results, schedule a visit from one of our NATE certified technicians for a professional, deep vent and duct cleaning.